 With how competitive the real estate market in NYC, you may be wondering “how do I even find a good apartment at all?”
-We’re here with all the tips and tricks so you can score a space you love!
+We’re here with tips and tricks so you can score a space you love!

 1. Start your search early

-So how do you find an apartment in NYC?
 Especially during the hot real estate seasons of spring and summer, the best thing to do is to start your apartment search early.
 This means looking into listings and properties in different neighborhoods at least 6 weeks to a month in advance before your planned move.

 While you won’t necessarily be committing to a space a month and a half before you want to move, it can help you get an idea of how certain neighborhoods look like and their average price ranges for apartments.
 This will help you better narrow down and settle on a space in the upcoming weeks.